PKU-YuanGroup/Open-Sora-Plan/README.md

 - `--enable_tiling`: This parameter is a flag to enable a tiling conv.

-- `--enable_time_chunk`: This parameter is a flag to enable a time chunking.
-This will block the video in the temporal dimension and reconstruct the long video.
-This is only an operation performed in the video space, not the latent space, and cannot be used for training.

 #### Training and Eval

 Please refer to the document [CausalVideoVAE](docs/Train_And_Eval_CausalVideoVAE.md).